LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_V10+_Geometry_System.md

 LArSoft supports the `geo::CryostatGeo, geo::TPCGeo, and geo::OpDetGeo` classes (representing physical geometry characteristics), and the `geo::PlaneGeo` and `geo::WireGeo` classes (representing readout elements).
 (Additional elements will become available when pixel readouts are fully implemented.)
 Although the exact interface depends on the class, each class provides position and physical-extent information as well as an identifier to disambiguate one instance from another.
 In addition, the geometry system provides a reverse lookup mapping so that, given a particular point in 3D space, the corresponding (or closest) geometry element can be inspected.

 Note that the wire readout element `geo::WireGeo` represents a single physical wire placement in a single TPC.
 Cases where multiple physical wires are connected to the same logical readout channel are handled in the mapping between wires and logical readout channels.
 Cases where one physical wire is split between two logical readout channels also occur.
 These are currently handled by creating two logical wires, one for each logical readout channel.
-See [HERE “Designing a geometry to fit in LArSoft”] for more details.

 ## Element identifiers
 Each geometry element is identified by a unique combination of numbers according to its inclusion in the geometrical hierarchy.
 The identifier of an element is a C++ class that inherits from the identifier of its parent (if one exists).
 The hierarchy is shown below.
 ![hierarchy of classes](element_hierarchy.png)
-Figure 1
+<center>Figure 1</center>

 With this pattern, any interface expecting a certain ID type can also accept arguments of derived types.
 For example: